The Christian and Church Attendance

-Many wonder does it matter if a Christian decided to stay home and worship?
-The Bible says that it does matter “Let us consider one another in order to stir up love and good works, not forsaking the assembling of ourselves together , as is the manner of some, but exhorting one another, and so much the more as you see the Day approaching” (Hebrews 10:24-25).
+Many wonder: Must a Christian attend church?
+Does it matter if he decided to stay home and worship?
+The Bible says that it does matter.
+Paul wrote, “Let us consider one another in order to stir up love and good works, not forsaking the assembling of ourselves together, as is the manner of some, but exhorting one another, and so much the more as you see the Day approaching” (Hebrews 10:24-25).

 Church is a place where Christian members love (1 John 4:12), encourage (Hebrews 3:13), motivate (Hebrews 10:24), serve (Galatians 5:13), teach (Romans 15:14), and fellowship with one another (Ephesians 4:32).
 You can’t have a body without the members.
 Likewise, the church body has to have all of its “body parts” or Christian members for it to grow spiritually and prosper.

-Jesus just before He was crucified, He prayed for the unity of the members in the church “Holy Father, keep through thine own name those whom thou hast given me, that they may be one, as we are” (John 17:11).
-And before God poured the Holy Spirit on the early church, the disciples were united in prayer and worship “And when the day of Pentecost was fully come, they were all with one accord in one place” (Acts 2:1).
-Therefore it’s the will of the Father that every Christian member should be Joined to His faithful church.
+Jesus, just before His crucifixion, prayed for the unity of the members in the church.
+He said, “Holy Father, keep through thine own name those whom thou hast given me, that they may be one, as we are” (John 17:11).
+And before God poured the Holy Spirit on the early church, the disciples were united in prayer and worship.
+“And when the day of Pentecost was fully come, they were all with one accord in one place” (Acts 2:1).
+Therefore, it’s the will of the Father that every Christian member should be Joined to His faithful church.

 In His service,